The French Social Security System III - Retirement

 Lura was rolled out on July 1st, 2017, and does not apply:

-The pension reform of January 20, 2014, instituted the single pension claim system (Lura) for individuals who have belonged to at least 2 of the following so-called “aligned” schemes:
+The single pension claim system (Lura) applies to individuals who have belonged to at least 2 of the following so-called “aligned” schemes:

 Through Lura, members who are also referred to as “multiple-pension claimants,” are only required to submit a single pension claim and only draw a single pension (rather than several as before).